Skip to content

 Some technical benefits could be security, privacy, flexibility, transparency, ease of set up, ease of maintenance, ease of disposal, user-centered design.

-Some financial benefits could be lower cost, easier learning curve, longer life, lower total cost of ownership, fewer or cheaper consumables, and so on.
+Some financial benefits could be lower cost, shorter learning curve, longer life, lower total cost of ownership, fewer or cheaper consumables, and so on.

 Covering more features and benefits will make your backgrounder longer and more compelling.